dinogun/ij/README.md

 ### Overview

-The images in this repository contain IBM® SDK, Java™ Technology Edition.
+The images in this repository contain IBM® SDK, Java™ Technology Edition version 1.8.0\_sr3fp10 (8.0-3.10).
+See [what's new](http://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/diag/preface/changes_80/whatsnew_sr3fp10.html).
 See the license section for restrictions that relate to the use of this image.
 For more information about IBM® SDK, Java™ Technology Edition and API documentation, see the [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter/SSYKE2/welcome_javasdk_family.html).
 For tutorials, recipes, and Java usage in Bluemix, see [IBM developerWorks](http://www.ibm.com/developerworks/java).

 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle and/or its affiliates.